Novampr/Novampr/README.md

 Hello there!
-I am DiveaLism or you may know me as "DevLime" or maybe "Lime" You may only refer to me as DiveaLism or Lime
+I am DiveaLism or you may know me as Lime!

-I am a developer at Vanquish Studios!
+I am currently working on Crimson and CrimsonGUI and am the co-ceo of Crimson Creative Studios